TotallyInformation/node-red-contrib-uibuilder/docs/nginx-example-config.md

 ---
 title: NGINX Example Config
 description: >
-   An example of a reasonably secure configuration for Node-RED and uibuilder.
+   An example of a reasonably secure configuration for Node-RED and UIBUILDER.
 created: 2022-02-21 13:05:38
-lastUpdated: 2022-02-21 13:05:42
+lastUpdated: 2023-09-30 13:06:35
 ---

 !> Status: Incomplete